 *The timing varies by country, please make sure of dates for your destination.

-All instructions are based on the most recent guidelines set by the USDA and APHIS as of
+All information is based on USDA and APHIS guidelines as of November 10, 2022.

 Call us or schedule an appointment online.